rmcclosk/thesis/reading/notes.md

 * Transmission bottlenecks increase the likelihood that the transmission tree is concordant with the virus phylogeny.

+**[@worby2014within]**

+* Transmission tree doesn't correspond to virus tree - check refs 27-29 for more.
+* See also refs 4, 6, 7, and 31 for other attempts to infer transmission
+networks.
+* This just says that genetic distance is a poor proxy for evolutionary distance - I think we knew this already.

+**[@little2014using]**

+* Develop a network-based score (TNS) to determine an individual's transmission risk.
+* This paper is a circlejerk.
+High network degree leads to high network degree in the future, says nothing about actual transmission.
+* Specifically targeting ART to high-risk people isn't any better than targeting people at random.
+* They don't say whether TNS was correlated with risk factors.
+I'm guessing not.

 # Other Statistics

 **[@duchene2015evaluating]**